CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 git push origin master
 ```

+Note: you will need to log in to GitHub here.

 The command `git push` tells Git to push the local files and changes to your remote repository on GitHub.
 The `origin` option tells Git which remote to push to.
 If you look at the previous command, you'll see that we called our repo `origin`.
-The `master` option is known as a branch - this gets a bit more technical but the gist is that a branch can contain different versions of the same thing.
+The `master` option is known as a branch - simply put, a branch can contain different versions of the same project.

 If you refresh your GitHub repo, you should see your `file.txt` in it.